 “Did the store have what you were looking for?”

 “I went through a small section of old dusty books, but didn’t find anything.
 I ended up in a conversation with Marcia, the owner.
-She seemed like a deep person so I ended up explaining to her the situation about Kelly, little by little of course.
-My story fascinated her.
-She later did some research so I kept coming back to see her to learn what she found.”
+She seemed like a deep person, so I ended up explaining to her my situation with Kelly, little by little.
+My story fascinated her, so she started helping me do research, and I kept coming back to learn what she had found.”

 “And what did she find?”